Hasami Ware Diagonal Gold Mud Cup – Large

 Four centuries of porcelain mastery, reimagined with modern elegance

 Crafted in the renowned ceramics town of Hasami in Nagasaki Prefecture, the Hasami Ware Diagonal Gold Mud Cup – Large by Asemi Co. is a celebration of centuries-old craftsmanship shaped for the modern minimalist.
+The elegant design features a diagonal pattern that juxtaposes the matte white porcelain with a lustrous golden-brown glaze, creating a visual harmony that is both pleasing and sophisticated.

 Product Information